PearsHaveLand/pearshaveland/README.md

 ### What I'm Working On

+I'm building another keyboard!
+Go check out the [Corne 40% split keyboard](https://github.com/foostan/crkbd).

-Right now, I'm not working on any significant side projects.
-But I've been sharpening my skills with Golang with the [Daily Coding Problem](https://www.dailycodingproblem.com/) newsletter, which I highly recommend for anyone in software development.
+I've also been sharpening my skills with Python and Golang with the [Daily Coding Problem](https://www.dailycodingproblem.com/) newsletter, which I highly recommend for anyone in software development.

 In addition, I'm trying to fill in some gaps in my developer experience.
 Examples include but are not limited to: